tokio-rs/tracing/CONTRIBUTING.md

 You may also get help with contributing in the [dev channel][dev], please join us!

-Tokio Trace is a part of the [Tokio][tokio] project, and follows the project's guidelines for contributing.
+Tracing is a part of the [Tokio][tokio] project, and follows the project's guidelines for contributing.
 This document is based on the [`CONTRIBUTING.md` file][tokio-contrib] in the `tokio-rs/tokio` repository.